Digital Transformation can open the door to prosperity.

 Hindsight is a wonderful thing.

-Could anyone have predicted the events of 2020?
+Could anyone have predicted the pandemic and it’s subsequent impact?
 Probably not.

 Could we have been better prepared through investing in flexible operations?
 Probably yes.

 But rather than being overly critical in our self-reflection, we should look forwards and focus on what we can do here and now.

 Thinking about your own organisation, are you stuck in situ, following a process first outlined 20 years ago?